sedkis/java-spring-js-MTOM-download/README.md

 ## SOAP MTOM / XOP template using Java 8, Spring, JAXB
 Uploading and Downloading files is a pain in the ass.
 It feels like all these hack attempts at creating fake HTML forms and fake clicking them through JavaScript just to send a specific type of file to a specific type of REST endpoint.

+I had a lot of trouble figuring out the best way to do this.
+So I put this here for others that are looking to send MTOM requests or even just accept and send binary files through an HTTP end point.

 This isn't a complete example obviously.
 It is a skeleton of everything you need if you want to send or receive MTOM / XOP SOAP requests.

 # MTOM